tkp001/SQLPhotoAlbum/README.md

 - using python script to setup, connect and alter database.
 (SQL statements)
 - project replicates a simple "google drive"

-- ability to log, upload, delete, update and view database information (CRUD functionality)
+- ability to log in, upload, delete, update and view database information (CRUD functionality)
+- log table for admins
 - emulate uploading files to a specified folder (cloud), handle files in folder and emulate downloades

 ## Next Steps
 - find duplicate files/photos based on unique hashes
-- add different users (login with password) being able to only see their files (requires foreign key knowledge)
 - add proper GUI
 - clean up code